waylad/create-tezos-dapp/.github/ISSUE_TEMPLATE/bug_report.md

   To help identify if a problem is specific to a platform, browser, or module version, information about your environment is required.
   This enables the maintainers quickly reproduce the issue and give feedback.

-  Run the following command in your React app's folder in terminal.
+  Run the following command in your Tezos dapp's folder in terminal.
   Note: The result is copied to your clipboard directly.

   `npx create-tezos-dapp --info`